 Over half of the figures on the frieze are based upon portraits which are considered accurate likenesses and the costumes of each figure are in keeping with the time in which they lived.
 The names of each person in the frieze are also clearly painted above their heads.

 The frieze was painted using a spirit fresco technique, where the paint was applied onto a wax primed plaster lining.
 The designs for each figure were then painted in position, based upon enlargements from cartoons and studies prepared by Hole in the studio.
-Many of these designs are now in the collection of the Scottish National Portrait Gallery.
+Many of these designs are now in the collection at the Portrait.

 You can see images of the entire frieze below, running counter-clockwise from Carlye all the way to the Stone age.